 Happy Dave, The Pleasance Beneath, 3 Aug - 29 Aug

-Andy is currently rehearsing the title role of Dave, a rave dj, in Smoke And Oakum Theatre's forthcoming Edinburgh production - written by Oli Forsyth.
+Andy is currently playing the title role of Dave, a rave dj, in Smoke And Oakum Theatre's Edinburgh production - written by Oli Forsyth.

 Vassa Zheleznova, Southwark Playhouse